Coaching is a well-proven way for people to overcome blocks and reach their full potential.

-The Solution-Oriented Coaching Style
+4. The Solution-Oriented Coaching Style

-As a solution-oriented coach, you’ll help your coachee come up with different solutions for their problem, and make a decision on which one to choose.
-Once the problem is solved, you move onto the next problem.
+As a solution-oriented coach, you’ll help your coachee come up with different solutions for their problem and make a decision on which one to choose.
+Once the problem is solved, you move on to the next problem.

-The Mindset Coaching Style
+5. The Mindset Coaching Style

 This coaching style is also known as transformational coaching.
-As a mindset coach, you’ll uncover limiting beliefs your clients have and other areas in their belief system that need more clarity.
+As a mindset or transformational coach, you’ll uncover limiting beliefs your clients have and other areas in their belief system that need more clarity.
 By asking powerful questions, you give them perspective on their current reality and thinking patterns, and you help them find their own answers to their most burning questions.

-A great mindset coach doesn’t try to influence their client’s way of thinking but instead gives them space and the freedom to choose their own beliefs, that will help them get where they want to be.
+A great mindset coach doesn’t try to influence their client’s way of thinking but instead gives them space and the freedom to choose their own beliefs, which will help them get where they want to be.
 Helping them make their own choices will empower them more in this particular situation than simply giving them solutions to their problems.

-Can You Mix Different Coaching Styles?
+Can You Mix Different Types of Life Coaching Styles?

 Absolutely yes, as long as they are serving your clients.
-Picking a coaching style is not as much a quiz, as it is a toolkit of techniques you can use in different situations.
+Picking a coaching style is not as much a quiz as it is a toolkit of techniques you can use in different situations.
 Some might come more naturally to you and allow you to use your own unique skills and competencies as a coach.
 Others might not work for you or your client, and that’s a-okay.